• Skip to main content

 What's a sat?

-In my opinion, there will never be a “next bitcoin”, and I'll get into why in the rest of the article.
+There will never be a “next bitcoin”, and I’ll get into why in the rest of the article.
 Bitcoin is here, so if you want to own digital money, you should buy bitcoin.
 Nothing else is worth your time or attention.

 However, you probably have this nagging feeling like you're too late to Bitcoin, so it's not worth buying.
 The bitcoin rocket ship already left, so you need to catch the next one.
 “Oh, Dogecoin is only $0.30!
 What if it goes to $50,000 just like bitcoin?!”